roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Enable GPU sharing.md

 ---
-keyword: [use cGPU to isolate GPU memory, containers that share one GPU, examples]
+keyword: [cGPU, enable GPU sharing]
 ---

 # Enable GPU sharing

-This topic describes how to use cGPU to isolate GPU memory after you create containers that share one GPU by using YAML.
-This improves GPU resource usage.
+This topic describes how to use GPU sharing in a Container Service for Kubernetes \(ACK\) cluster after you install the cGPU component.

 [Install the cGPU component](/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Install the cGPU component.md)

+**Note:**

+-   Only dedicated Kubernetes clusters with GPU-accelerated nodes support the cGPU component.
+Managed Kubernetes clusters with GPU-accelerated nodes do not support the cGPU component.
+-   If you want to use GPU sharing in professional Kubernetes clusters, see [Enable GPU sharing](/intl.en-US/User Guide for Kubernetes Clusters/Professional Kubernetes clusters/GPU scheduling/cGPU Professional Edition/Enable GPU sharing.md).

 ## Procedure

-1. Run the following command to query information about GPU sharing in your cluster:
+1. Log on to a master node and run the following command to query the status of GPU sharing in your Kubernetes cluster.

+    **Note:**

+    -   For more information about how to log on to a master node, see [Connect to a Linux instance by using password authentication](/intl.en-US/Instance/Connect to instances/Connect to an instance by using VNC/Connect to a Linux instance by using password authentication.md) and [Connect to a Windows instance by using password authentication](/intl.en-US/Instance/Connect to instances/Connect to an instance by using VNC/Connect to a Windows instance by using password authentication.md).
+    -   If you want to query the GPU sharing status of a cluster from an on-premises machine, you must install the cGPU component and tools for managing cGPU.
+For more information, see [Step 4: Install and use the GPU scheduling inspection tool \(Optional\)](/intl.en-US/User Guide for Kubernetes Clusters/Professional Kubernetes clusters/GPU scheduling/cGPU Professional Edition/Install and use ack-ai-installer and the GPU scheduling inspection tool.md).
     ```
     kubectl inspect cgpu
     ```